kubermatic/docs/content/kubermatic/v2.13/concepts/datacenters/_index.en.md

 There are 2 types of datacenters:

-- **Seed datacenter**, where Kubermatic's controller-manager and the control planes for each customer cluster are running.
+- **Seed datacenter**, where Kubermatic Kubernetes Platform's(KKP) controller-manager and the control planes for each customer cluster are running.
 - **Node datacenter**, where the customer worker nodes are provisioned.